ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 We will enable CALM, create two applications for our Nutanix cluster, and publish them to the application portal, which are:

-* A Nginx web server with Linux Ubuntu.
+* A Nginx Web server with Linux Ubuntu.
 * An IIS Web server on Windows server.